krachdd/segmentation_XRCT_Smith_College/README.md

 The solver is licensed under the terms and conditions of the MIT License version 3 or - at your option - any later version.
 The License can be [found online](https://opensource.org/license/mit/) or in the LICENSE.md file provided in the topmost directory of source code tree.

+## Acknowledgements
+Funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy (Project number 390740016 - EXC 2075 and the Collaborative Research Center 1313 (project number 327154368 - SFB1313).
+We acknowledge the support by the Stuttgart Center for Simulation Science (SimTech).

 ## Developer